risd-creative-programming/s14-creative-programming-projects/github-workshop.md

 *

-### STEP BY STEP: Add your changes to your github repository.
+### STEP BY STEP: Add your local changes to your github repository.

 1. In Terminal, navigate to the folder where your project is located.
 (See "Introduction to command line" above)
 2. To see the status of all the files that have been modified since your last commit, type: